tehnub a year ago

 100ms let alone 3s is much too long a wait, so Sublime Merge predicts the outcome of staging and presents that immediately.
 This made a noticeable improvement to responsiveness even on small repositories under Linux.

-• the_gipsy 2 days ago
+• the_gipsy a year ago

 I've never noticed a delay in my life.